Gambling disorder

 - help you to stay away from gambling for longer once you have stopped.

-CBT for gambling is typically provided in eight one-hour sessions, either individually or in a group.
+CBT for gambling is typically provided over a number of sessions, either individually or in a group.
 In CBT, you will:

 - learn strategies to reduce your opportunities to gamble